 One of the most important things is not to rush into a new relationship, even if you’ve been tired of being single for years.
 Research shows that fear of being single leads people to settle for less in relationships.
 Both men and women tend to ignore the signs of a bad relationship because they don’t want to be alone.

 The stronger your fear of being single, the more willing you are to settle for a partner who isn’t a good match for you – or someone who abuses you.
 When you’re tired of being single, you’re more likely to date people who aren’t good for you.

-Are you unsure what to do about creating a passionate life?
+Getting healthy emotionally, physically and spiritually is the best way to create joy and positive energy in your life.
+You don’t need a life purpose; you just need to find yourself.
+Your true self.
+Not the tired self who doesn’t want to be single anymore, who feels old and discouraged!
+Your true self.
+How?
 Watch the movie Inside Out twice, and remember who you were when you were a kid.
 Dig into those core memories and emotions, and allow your true nature, personality, and interests to bubble to the surface.
 Start poking around in the attic of your brain, and be creative about

 May you cherish the friends and family members in your life, and accept the love they offer.
 May you be open to all the various forms of love that life brings, even if it’s not romantic love.
 And may the connections in your life be fulfilling and meaningful.
 May you eagerly embrace the blessings offered by the people who love you.

 I welcome your thoughts on what to do when you’re tired of being single.
-I can’t offer relationship advice, but you may find it helpful to share your experience.
+You may find it helpful to share your experience.
 Writing can bring insight and clarity, and will show others they’re not alone.